-Shoal Bay may be the "busiest" beach on the island, which is still "quiet" compared to beaches around the Caribbean.
+With such natural beauty, it is no surprise that many hotels and restaurants call Shoal Bay home.
+Madeariman, Shoal Bay Villas and Zemi Beach House all line the shore.
+Shoal Bay is perhaps the "busiest" beach on the island, which is still "quiet" compared to beaches around the Caribbean.

 As you step out of the car, your feet soften into the powdery-white sands of Shoal Bay East.
 The tall grape trees frame the sandy pathway to the restaurant.
-Relaxing reggae rings in your ears as you soak in the openness of this beachfront restaurant.
-Sweet sea air easily passes through the open-air restaurant.
+Relaxing reggae rings in your ears as you enter the open-air beachfront restaurant.

 Lush Landscape at Tropical Sunset

-The restaurant offers covered seating inside the simple, unpretentious Caribbean restaurant.
-For a vivid sea view, dine outside on the open deck.
+For a vivid sea view, take a front row table.
 No matter where you sit, though, Tropical Sunset's casual, relaxed feel sinks right in and that ideal location on Shoal Bay is always in view.

 Tranquility surrounds you here on this part of Shoal Bay East.